-3.5.
-Capital investment projects report
+3.5 Capital investment projects report

 Progress on the implementation of the Infrastructure Investment Plan, as reflected in the Corporate Plan, or any major project not reflected in the Corporate Plan of an institution should be reported.
-The template provides for reporting of progress since inception up to project completion.
+The template provides for progress reporting from project inception to project completion.

-3.6.
-Risk management
+3.6 Risk management

-Top enterprise risks and any other new risks identified during the quarter that may impact on the achievement of the public entity's strategic objectives should be included in the quarterly reporting template.
+Top enterprise risks and any other new risks identified during the quarter that may impact on the achievement of the public entity's strategic objectives should be included in the template.

-3.7.
-Job creation
+3.7 Job creation

-Jobs created through infrastructure investment projects should be reported on a quarterly basis.
+Jobs created through infrastructure investment projects should be reported on.
 This includes direct and indirect jobs, as well as permanent and temporary jobs.

-3.8 Reporting timelines
+3.8 Financial Commitments